Charlie Jane Anders

 Charlie Jane Anders (born July 24, 1969) is an American writer specializing in speculative fiction.
 She has written several novels as well as shorter fiction.
-Her novels, including as All the Birds in the Sky and The City in the Middle of the Night, received critical acclaim and won major literary awards including the Nebula Award for Best Novel and Locus Award for Best Science Fiction Novel.
+Her novels, including All the Birds in the Sky and The City in the Middle of the Night, have received critical acclaim and won major literary awards.
 All three novels in her young adult trilogy Unstoppable have won the Locus Award for Best Young Adult Book.

-Anders's fiction has received numerous literary awards, including the Crawford Award, Hugo Award, Lambda Literary Award, Locus Award, Nebula Award, and Theodore Sturgeon Award.
+In addition to the Locus Award, her work has received the Crawford Award, Hugo Award, Lambda Literary Award, Nebula Award, and Theodore Sturgeon Award.

 Early life, education and career

 Anders was born in a small farm town near Storrs, Connecticut on July 24, 1969 and grew up in nearby Mansfield.
 She studied English and Asian Literature at the University of Cambridge, and studied in China before moving to San Francisco in the early 2000s.
 Anders co-founded Other magazine, the "magazine of pop culture and politics for the new outcasts", with Annalee Newitz, and served as publisher during the magazine's run from 2002 to 2007.
 In 2006, she was a co-founding editor of the science fiction blog io9, a position she left in April 2016 to focus on novel writing.